SummerEkko/Discord-Piazza-Bot/Deployment.md

    git_user:
    git_password:
    ```
-   Please enter your **NCSU git username and password** to clone the repo.
+   Please enter your **NCSU GitHub unity id and password** to clone the repo.
 3. Then you should see the following output:
    ```
    PLAY [CSC510-10 - Deployment] **********************************************************************************************************************************************